-We have basically achieved the targets set in 2019 for the number of patents held and the ratio of and addressing counterfeit products.
-One of our trademarks was infringed in China in 2008, and we items, including through legal action.
-The number of trademarks held has increased from 133 (including 17 in China) at the end of 2008 to 452 (including 96 in China) at the end of 2023.
-In 2022, we joined the the revisions to Nice Classification, the International facilitate trademark registration.
-We will continue to acquire trademark rights and design rights, pursue litigation, patrol e-commerce websites and request is an important management asset and will strive to
+We have basically achieved the targets set in 2019 for the number of patents held and the ratio of overseas patents.
+Therefore, from 2023, we have been focusing on the IPL's contribution to business strategies and addressing counterfeit products.
+One of our trademarks was infringed in China in 2008, and we have continuously been working to address counterfeit items, including through legal action.
+The number of trademarks held has increased from 133 (including 17 in China) at the end of 2008 to 452 (including 96